Paul Merker: France

 After a wave of arrests started in 1935 the Communists made no attempt to create a new leadership structure within the German borders.
 From February 1937 Paul Merker was a member of the Central Committee of the (German) KPD which was now operating from Paris, taking responsibility for party operations in all the countries where party members were no longer able to operate.
 The Paris-based leadership was therefore also carrying out functions on behalf of The Party within Germany.
 After Walter Ulbricht left Paris, Paul Merker was briefly heading up the party secretariat alone, before July 1938 after which he did the work in partnership with Franz Dahlem.

 Immediately after the Second World War began, the Paris-based party secretariat made an application for legitimization on behalf of the communist emigrants living illegally in France, in order that these might register with the French authorities.
 The decision to do this formed an important strand in the criminal investigation which was launched against Merker in 1952 and ensuing show trial of 1955, because for many of the affected emigrants it led to immediate internment which was frequently followed, once France had come under German occupation in 1940, by transfer to a concentration camp and, not infrequently, early death.
 Merker himself was interned in 1940 and sent, initially, to Camp Vernet, west of Perpignan, and which was now operating as a concentration camp.
 Here he remained till February 1941 when he was transferred to the internment camp at Les Milles, not far from Marseille.
 At Les Milles he was permitted to leave the camp during the daytime.

 Returning to the camp on the evening of 1 July 1941, Merker was intercepted by a fellow Communist detainee, Fritz Fränken, who informed him of a threat to hand him over to the Gestapo.
-Merker, together with Walter Janka, Otto Wahls und Georg Stibi now disappeared underground.
+Merker, together with Walter Janka, Otto Wahls and Georg Stibi now disappeared underground.